Tadros123/ML-Engineer-Journey/README.md

-# ML Engineer Portfolio — Month 1
+ML Engineer Portfolio — Month 1

 This repository showcases ML projects and reusable tools I’ve developed to build a strong foundation in machine learning engineering.
-The current focus is on creating flexible pipelines and scripts that can be applied to a variety of datasets.
+The focus is on creating flexible pipelines and scripts that can be applied to a variety of datasets, with automated data cleaning and exploratory data analysis (EDA).

----

-## Completed Projects / Tools
+Completed Projects / Tools

-### ML Pipeline Template
+1. ML Pipeline Template

-**Location:** `tools/pipeline_template.py`
+Location: tools/pipeline_template.py

-A reusable machine learning workflow template built with `scikit-learn`.
+A reusable machine learning workflow template built with scikit-learn.

-**Features:**
+Features:

-- Load CSV datasets
+Load CSV datasets

-- Preprocess data (scaling, encoding, handle missing values)
+Preprocess data (scaling, encoding, handling missing values)

-- Train/test split
+Train/test split

-- Model training and evaluation metrics
+Model training and evaluation metrics

+Purpose:
-**Purpose:** Provides a consistent structure for building and testing ML models across different datasets, saving time and ensuring best practices.
+Provides a consistent structure for building and testing ML models across different datasets, saving time and ensuring best practices.

-### 🧹 Auto Data Cleaner
+2. 🧹 Auto Data Cleaner

-**Location:** `tools/Auto_cleaner.py`
+Location: tools/Auto_cleaner.py

 A small tool that cleans messy CSV files automatically.

-**Features**
+Features:

-- Fills missing numeric values using the column mean
+Fills missing numeric values using the column mean

-- Fills missing categorical values using the most frequent category
+Fills missing categorical values using the most frequent category

-- Removes duplicate rows
+Removes duplicate rows

-- Detects and removes outliers using IQR
+Detects and removes outliers using IQR

-- Generates a small data-quality report
+Generates a data-quality report

-- Saves both cleaned data and a JSON report
+Saves both cleaned data and a JSON report

----

-🔍 How It Works
+How It Works:

-You pass it a CSV file:

 from Auto_cleaner import AutoDataCleaner